vladigleba/vladigleba.github.io/posts/basics/prayer.md

 > Now she that is a widow indeed, and desolate, trusteth in God, and *continueth in supplications and prayers night and day*.
 But she that liveth in pleasure is dead while she liveth.
 {% ct '1 Timothy 5:5-6' %}

 Praying for others often involves asking God for a change of heart, and this usually takes time.
-God honors everyone’s free will, but He also honors the prayers of others, so even if a person resists Him initially, there is still hope, as long as those praying are willing to persevere and be patient.
+God honors everyone’s free will, but He also honors the prayers of others, so even if a person resists Him initially, there is still hope, as long as those praying are willing to persevere and be patient {% rf 'Psalm 40:1' %}.
 It may take years—or even decades—for a change of heart to take place, but that is nothing compared with eternity.

 All good things take time and effort, and prayer is no different.
 Rushed prayers often lack power because they don’t mean much to us, but prayers that produce results take time and effort.
 It would be wise for us to preface every important decision or action in our lives with much prayer.
 Jesus Himself sometimes prayed all night, such as before ordaining the twelve apostles {% rf 'Luke 6:12-13' %}.
 As our prayer life develops, spending time communing with our Father becomes a delight, no matter how long it takes.